-- anti-seizure drugs carbamazepine (Tegretol), phenobarbital (Luminal), and phenytoin (Dilantin)
+- The anti-seizure drugs carbamazepine (Tegretol), phenobarbital (Luminal), and phenytoin (Dilantin)

-- TB drugs rifampin (Rifadin, Rimactane; also in Rifamate and Rifater), and rifabutin (Mycobutin)
+- The TB drugs rifampin (Rifadin, Rimactane; also in Rifamate and Rifater), and rifabutin (Mycobutin)

-If you need to take these drugs, your doctor may need to adjust your dose of erlotinib.
+If you need to take any of these drugs, your doctor may need to adjust your dose of erlotinib.

 Drugs commonly used to treat heartburn, reflux, or ulcers reduce acid levels in the stomach, which may affect the amount of erlotinib your body can absorb.
 Tell your doctor if you are taking:

-- any H2 blocker such as cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), or nizatidine (Axid)
+- An H2 blocker such as cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), or nizatidine (Axid)

-- any proton pump inhibitor such as omeprazole (Prilosec), esomeprazole (Nexium), pantoprazole (Protonix), rabeprazole (Aciphex), or lansoprazole (Prevacid).
+- A proton pump inhibitor such as omeprazole (Prilosec), esomeprazole (Nexium), pantoprazole (Protonix), rabeprazole (Aciphex), or lansoprazole (Prevacid)

 Antacids (Maalox, Mylanta, Tums, etc.) may affect the body’s ability to absorb erlotinib.
 If you are taking antacids, they should be taken at least 2 hours before or after you take erlotinib.

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with erlotinib.
+Any drugs or supplements that interfere with blood clotting can raise the risk of serious or even fatal bleeding during treatment with erlotinib.
 These include: